 No. However, if they start questioning you but haven't read you your rights, they can't use anything you say as direct evidence against you at trial.
 What are these rights?
 Popularly known as the Miranda warning (ordered by the U.S. Supreme Court in Miranda v.
 Arizona), your rights consist of the familiar litany invoked by TV police immediately upon arresting a suspect:

 In general, if the police continue to question you after you have asserted your right to remain silent, they have violated Miranda.
-(But see Police Questioning After the Suspect Claims Miranda, which discusses differences between invoking the right to silence and the right to counsel.)
 As a result, anything you say after that point will not be admissible as evidence of guilt at your trial.
 (See Statements Obtained When Police Violate Miranda for more, including exceptions.)

 Defendants often claim that police officers coerced them into talking.
 And it's just as common for police officers to say that the defendants spoke voluntarily.
 If the police physically coerce a defendant into talking, the defendant can support his coercion claims with photos of marks and bruises.
-But actual police brutality is unusual, and a defendant cannot usually offer independent evidence to support his claims of psychological coercion.
+But it's much tougher to prove police brutality involving claims of psychological coercion.
 Judges, believing that defendants have a greater motivation to lie than do police officers, usually side with the police and conclude that no coercion took place.

 Yes, as long as the police use a neutral policy when stopping cars (such as stopping all cars or stopping every third car) and minimize any inconvenience to you and the other drivers.
 The police can't single out your car at a roadblock unless they have good reason to believe that you've broken the law.

 Normally, as long as the police have good reason (called "probable cause") to believe that a crime has been committed and that the person they want to arrest committed the crime, they can make an arrest without asking a judge for a warrant.